[Code 1955, § 5-3.1]

 Burial right and cemetery care certificates shall be issued in such form as the City Council shall prescribe.

-Burial in any burial plot shall be restricted to the owner of such plot and his parents, children and spouse, unless written authorization is obtained from such owner or his heirs.
+Burial in any burial plot shall be restricted to the owner of such plot and his or her parents, children and spouse, unless written authorization is obtained from such owner or his or her heirs.

 Burial rights in the public burying grounds shall be sold and services shall be paid for at the rates established by resolution of the Council.

 [Code 1955, § 5-3.6]

 Burial right and cemetery care certificates are nontransferable.

 During the owner's life, he or she may effect a transfer of his or her rights under such certificates by executing an appropriate instrument of transfer and filing the same with, and surrendering his or her certificates to, the Superintendent of Parks and Cemeteries, who shall issue a new certificate to the transferee.